-A three-colored black Aussie, or “black tri,” has both white and tan highlights.
+A three-colored black Australian Shepherd, or “black tri Australian Shepherd,” has both white and tan highlights.
 The white markings are most common on its muzzle, chest, stomach, and paws, while the tan marks are most prominent on its eyes, cheeks, and legs.

 Red is a recessive gene, which means it only expresses itself when the dominant black gene isn’t there.
 Red Australian Shepherds are a bit harder to breed, but that just makes these rare beauties all the more precious.

 Aussie coats can grow in several different shades of red.
 Cinnamon, the lightest, is almost gold in some lights, while the darkest shade, liver, is close to dark gray or black.
-In between, red Aussies can be auburn, chestnut, ruby, and more.
+In between, red Australian Shepherds can be auburn, chestnut, ruby, and more.